March 15, 2018

 - water committee surveys to understand how the governance and financial management of the systems is (or is not) working.

-Once the monitoring and evaluation is complete, we will discuss the results, both good and bad, with boMake.
+Once the evaluation is complete, we will discuss the results, both good and bad, with boMake.
 Together, we will determine what interventions, if any, are needed to improve functionality and management of existing systems and how we can better design, implement, and support future water systems.

 Scroll through the photos above to see Phesheya, boMake’s Water Sanitation and Hygiene Officer, and Nhomhle, boMake’s monitoring and evaluation intern, surveying women in the communities.